Electrical Contractor Course

 Applicants are required to achieve competency in the three training modules below:

-WAE200 - Electrical Operational Requirements
+WAE200 - Electrical Operational Requirements (Electrical Nominee)

 • Investigate and identify State Legislation relevant to the electrical operations of an organisation in the provision of electrical services